 - Doing a final sweep of the house, handing over your keys, getting your deposit back, etc.

-Prioritize each item and cross completed tasks off with a big red pen or highlighter so you can see your progress — it’ll give you extra motivation when the going gets tough.
+Prioritize each item and cross off completed tasks as you go so you can see your progress — it’ll give you a motivational boost when the going gets tough.

-Let us help your moving process, check out our ultimate moving checklist
+For further help strategizing your moving process, check out our ultimate moving checklist.

 2. Wake up early and eat a hearty breakfast

-Ask any mover and he (or she) will tell you that sleeping late and eating grapefruit for breakfast is a lousy way to start the big day.
+Ask any mover and they’ll tell you that sleeping late and skipping breakfast is a lousy way to start the big day.
 To ensure you have the energy to get through it, make sure you:

-With these moving day tips, you’ll get an early start with a full stomach means you’ll have the hours and energy necessary to get into your new home as soon and with as little “hangriness” as possible.
+With these moving day tips, you’ll get an early start with a full stomach, which will allow you the hours and energy necessary to get into your new home as soon and with as little “hangriness” as possible.

-Ever seen professional movers wearing sandals, Bermuda shorts and tank tops?
+Ever see professional movers wearing sandals, Bermuda shorts, and tank tops?
+Probably not.

-That’s because they’re woefully insufficient for the rough-and-tumble world of moving.
+That’s because these types of clothing items are woefully insufficient for the rough-and-tumble task of moving.

-Likewise, clothes that fit too loosely are more likely to get snagged on doorknobs, garden tools, and big-screen televisions, which can lead to unnecessary injuries and damage.
+Likewise, clothes that fit too loosely are more likely to get snagged on things like doorknobs, garden tools, and big-screen televisions, which can lead to unnecessary injuries and damage.